AlexAaqil/herp/notes.md

 - Implement pagination.
 - Add settings here the stamp image logo and other common details can be customized.

+Payments
+- Find a way to handle excess payments.
+- Group the Periods in the page for managing payments.
+- Fix the link back to payment records from the generate_receipt page.

 Classrooms
 - Add searchable select for teachers.